merge-api/merge-mcp/README.md

 - Updating existing entities
 - And more, based on your specific Merge API configuration

+**Note:** Download tools are not currently supported.
+This is a known limitation and will be addressed in a future release.

 ## 🔑 Environment Variables

 The following environment variables are used by the Merge MCP Server: